james-jory/segment-personalize-workshop/README.md

 git clone https://github.com/james-jory/segment-personalize-workshop.git
 ```

-If you are following this workshop on your own (i.e. in your own personal AWS account and **not** part of an organized workshop delivered by AWS), you will also need apply the CloudFormation template [eventengine/workshop.template](eventengine/workshop.template) within your account before stepping through the exercises.
+If you are following this workshop on your own (i.e. in your own personal AWS account and **not** part of an organized workshop delivered by AWS), you will also need to apply the CloudFormation template [eventengine/workshop.template](eventengine/workshop.template) within your account before stepping through the exercises.
+This template will setup the necessary resources and IAM roles & policies required by the exercises in this workshop.
 If you're participating in an AWS-led workshop, this has likely already been done for you.
-This template will setup the IAM roles, policies, and S3 bucket required by the exercises.

 ## [Exercise 1](exercise1/) - Data Preparation, Filtering, and Exploration